LG ThinQ

-LG ThinQ (pronounced as "think-cue"; sometimes known as LG webOS) is a brand launched by LG Electronics in 2017, featuring products that are equipped with voice control and artificial intelligence technology.
-The brand was originally launched for home appliances and consumer electronics, such as refrigerators and air conditioners.
-In February 2018, LG announced the LG V30S ThinQ, which is the first phone to have the "ThinQ" branding.
+LG ThinQ (pronounced as "think-cue"; sometimes known as LG webOS) is a smart home and artificial intelligence brand launched by LG Electronics in 2017, featuring products that are equipped with voice control and artificial intelligence technology.
+The brand was originally launched for home appliances and consumer electronics, such as televisions, smart home devices, mobile devices, refrigerators, air conditioners and related services.
+The name was first used in 2011 for LG's THINQ-branded smart appliances, which were introduced at the Consumer Electronics Show in Las Vegas.
+In December 2017, LG announced ThinQ as a unified brand for artificial intelligence-enabled home appliances, consumer electronics and services.In February 2018, LG announced the LG V30S ThinQ, which is the first phone to have the "ThinQ" branding.